-- Communicate effectively with the other parent regarding the children.
+- Strengthen Relationships: The guide offers advice on building stronger relationships with children and communicating effectively with the other parent regarding the children.

-- Overcome the challenges of maintaining contact from a distance.
+- Manage Long-Distance Challenges: It addresses the unique challenges of staying in touch and maintaining a bond with children from a distance.

 Contents: